 Many people who are looking to foster or adopt feel that very young children would be a good fit for their family.
 After all, babies are cute bundles of joy- but it’s important to remember that looking after a baby is very hard work for any parent.
+So, can I foster a baby?

 Simply put, it is possible to foster babies, but it is rare that very young children come into care immediately within a long-term placement plan.